lanjiangboston/GiniClust/README.md

 As for the R code at the core of much of GiniClust`s computations, for MAC and WINDOWS only the official R installation file is supported and tested.
 Using other installation methods, such as brew, may lead to running error.

 Besides, some users might experience issues installing another of GiniClust's dependencies: the MAST R package.
 If this happens, please visit the MAST website (https://github.com/RGLab/MAST) for detailed instructions.
+We recommend that users upgrade MAST package to the newest version.
+If you are using an old version, you may need to replace the file DE_MAST.R in 'Rfunction' by DE_MAST.R in 'Archive'.

 Input file format
 ----------------